VariantSync/Vatras/README.md

   - [x] syntax
   - [ ] semantics
   - [x] prove that BDDs are specialized ADDs
-  - [ ] prove that ADDs are a sublanguage of choice calculus by proving that a cc expression in binary normal form can be converted to ADD.
-By transitivity, we get that any choice calculus expression can be transformed to ADD
+  - [ ] prove that ADDs are equivalent to choice calculus by proving that a cc expression in binary normal form can be converted to ADD and vice versa.
+By transitivity `CC <-> Binary CC <-> ADD`, we get that any choice calculus expression can be transformed to ADD and vice versa.

 - [ ] prove that choice calculus can encode any variation, by proving that we can build an ADD for any kind of variants.
 By transitivity we get that any ADD is also a CC expression and thus any set of variants can be encoded in CC.